pandey-ankit/WebLogic-Basic-Lab/README.md

 > Note: As image is already downloaded in local repositories.
 Thus, it starts the **managed-server1** at port number 8001 in container (map to port 8001 in host machine).
 Here we need to authenticate while connecting to admin server.

-- Go to the WebLogic Admin Console (that you have oopened in Chrome browser in step 2).
+d.
+Go to the WebLogic Admin Console (that you have oopened in Chrome browser in step 2).
 You have left console on the Servers page in Step 2.
 So if you haven't navigate away from that page then it is enough just to click on **Refresh icon** to verify Managed Server named "manged-server1" is in **RUNNING** State.
 If you navigated away on the console from the Servers page you need navigate back to that page (as described in the Step 2)

 ![](images/19.png)